victorbr2/Power-up-Manager/docs/index.md

 #### Examples

 Now that we have explained how power up's are, I'll make a distinction of some videogames that use power up's in a right way and the ones that do it in a wrong way.
-We can distinguish the different power up's according to the abilitie they give.
+We can distinguish the different power up's according to the ability they give.

+- Offensive/Defensive power up's

+They provide a boost of attack or defense to the character.

+- Evasive/Access power up's

+They provide a boost of the movement of the character or access to new areas.

+- Health/Ammo supplies

+Give the character a health/ammo boost (Max health/ammo up) or supplying him with life/ammo, Ammo can be applied as any type of resouce, like health, could be mana.

+- Coin power up's

+Provide the "money" resouce of the game.

+These are the basic power up's in any videogame, but power up's can be whatever the designer can think of.

+For more info check the links at the bottom of the page.

 ##### Bad